ryanjamesholzer/pawsitive-outcome/journals/kramer_smith.md

+## January 18th, 2023
+    Today, Triston drove and we all worked together to solve multiple bugs and add some new features.
+First we fixed a bug in the SignUpForm.
+The console said we were changing a defined item to undefined.
+    We then fixed a bug that caused the addDogModal to almost instantly close.
+This was because the result.Success was not being changed back to false after each dog was added.
+The modal is programmed to close whenever the result.isSuccess is false.
+This was an easy fix, yet hard at the time to spot.
+We just set result.isSuccess back to false after we confirmed that the POST fetch for adding a dog was successful by writing result.isSuccess = false Next, we made the SignUpForm a modal.
+It's looks much nicer.
+This went smoothly as we have had plenty of experience setting up modals in this project.
+    While working with the SingUpFormModal, we were trying to access the error message from bad requests from the modal itself and not through the RTK code.
+This was a little more difficult than we expected because, unknowingly, we needed to really dig into the result object.
+We finally found our way to the error message.
+Our line to access the message was "result.error.data.detail".
+    After that, we added a delete dog function.
+Through a copy and paste error, one of us accidentally pasted "ListDogs" into the providesTags section of our showDog query.
+So after we deleted a dog, we invalidated the ListDogs query.
+That would make the ListDogs.js re-render.
+Which meant the DogDetailModal would try to fetch all the dog details.
+It would then cause an error because the dog detail modal for the deleted dog would try to make a fetch.
+It would fail because the dog had been deleted.
+This was one of those fun coding moments where you find one misplaced word that caused a series of unexpected events, change it, and it fixes everything.
+We just removed ListDogs from the providesTags section in the showDog query, and it worked!
+    I'm starting to see the benefit of these journals.
+It really helps you understand the code you're writing better, and it helps you identify issues.
+As I was writing the previous paragraph, I thought to myself, "We should not be running individual fetches for each dog to get their details.
+That seems like a lot of data that may not be utilized."
+I will talk to the team about only running a fetch for the dog details once the user requests that data.
+It may be that we decide to keep it that way to keep the site lightning fast.
+    Lastly, we worked on adding a delete adoption function.
+The idea of this was if a user accidentally files an adoption, they can press "Undo."
+This would delete the adoption record, but set the adopted dog's "is_adopted" property back to false.
+That way, the dog could still be listed as up for adoption.
+This was a bang your head against the wall kind of moment.
+We spent quite a lot of time on this only to later find out that we were weren't correctly giving the SQL the id of the dog to be listed back up for adoption.
+We were passing the id of the adoption to be deleted, but not the id of the dog.
+We thought we were, but somehow didn't see that we actually weren't.
+    It's crazy how you can look at the same code for hours and not see such an obvious mistake.
+It seems silly writing it out.
+The reader probably is probably thinking, "That's sounds so easy.
+I can't believe they spent so long."
+Or maybe they understand?
+Either way, today was frustrating, yet fun.
+The problem solving part of all this is great.
+I know I will really enjoy this career.

 ## January 17th, 2023
     Today, Angel drove.
 We all worked on consolidating of all the RTK queries into one file.
 We needed to consolidate it all into one file because